MELDProject/meld_graph/docs/interpret_results.md

 #### Viewing the predictions on the T1 and quality control

-It is important to check that the clusters detected are not due to obvious FreeSurfer reconstruction errors, scan artifacts etc.
+It is important to check that the clusters detected are not due to obvious FreeSurfer reconstruction errors, scan artefacts etc.

-Note: The following commands works only with a native installation.
+Note: The following commands only work with a native installation.
 Guidelines for docker and singularity users will come soon.

 Run with native installation:
 ```bash